-The concept of personalized products and services is not new but digital technologies enable telecom companies to deliver customized services at a scale and in ways that were previously unimaginable.
+The concept of personalized products and services is nothing new, but digital technologies enable telecom companies to deliver customized services at a scale and in ways that were previously unimaginable.
+This is the fourth telecom revolution, and it’s upon us.

 The development of Big Data models and the use of Business Intelligence platforms are now the main infrastructures of the network and part of the digital domain, allowing the analysis of customer data in real time to deliver customized and contextualized user experiences to millions of customers simultaneously.

-During the MWC 2017 in Barcelona, Netflix CEO Reed Hastings said, “While previous models of customization were dependent on high levels of customer engagement, today’s contextualized experiences are automatic and seamlessly integrated into every experience using artificial intelligence (AI), predictive analytics and real-time feedback loops”.
+During MWC 2017 in Barcelona, Netflix CEO Reed Hastings said that “while previous models of customization were dependent on high levels of customer engagement, today’s contextualized experiences are automatic and seamlessly integrated into every experience using artificial intelligence (AI), predictive analytics and real-time feedback loops.”

 A number of essential attributes characterize customer expectations in today’s digital world.
 At every stage of buying a product or service – research, decision, purchase, payment and after sales – customer expectations are becoming increasingly exacting.